RETURN to Periodic Table

 The image below provides a different view of the spherical hydrogen atom.
-The size of the nucleus in the center of these images is exaggerated.
-If the electron cloud were the size of a large football stadium, the nucleus would be the size of a dime at the center of the field.
+The size of the nucleus in the center is greatly exaggerated.
+If the electron cloud were the size of a large football stadium, the nucleus would be the size of a penny at the center of the field — barely visible.

-The electron surrounds the nucleus by forming a sphere-shaped cloud of electron density around it — the s-orbital.
-The fact that hydrogen has only one electron cancelling charge and field with the nuclear proton makes hydrogen particularly keen to keep its electron.
-This gives it a high ionization energy (1,312 kJ/mol = 13.6 eV), making it difficult for other atoms to steal its electron.
+The fact that hydrogen has only one electron cancelling charge and field with the nuclear proton makes hydrogen particularly keen to keep that electron.
+This gives hydrogen a high ionization energy (1,312 kJ/mol = 13.6 eV), meaning that it is difficult for other atoms to steal its electron.
 Though it does often occur, for example, when the hydrogen ion (H+) forms, which makes acid.
 (See below)

 Electron pairing and electron symmetry are such favorable energy states that they will happen even at the expense of the atom having a neutral charge.
 Some atoms easily form ions by gaining or losing electrons in order to achieve full, symmetrical electron shells.
 This stabilizes them more than having the same numbers of protons and electrons.

 In the presence of more electronegative non-metal atoms (like chlorine), hydrogen can lose its electron and the (acidic) hydrogen ion (H+) can form (below, left).
 The stronger an acid, the more H+ ions it produces in solution.
 An H+ ion is an exposed proton, which is why strong acids can be so corrosive.
 Each H+ ion is desperately seeking an electron in which to clothe its bare proton nucleus.
 It does so by taking an electron from another substance around it, which results in a (sometimes violent) chemical reaction.

-In the presence of metal atoms (like sodium), hydrogen can attract an electron and the (alkaline) hydride (H–) ion can form (below, right).
-This is because metal atoms have low ionization energies, meaning that their outer electrons can become delocalized or easily removed by electronegative non-metal atoms (like hydrogen or oxygen).
+In the presence of metal atoms (like sodium), hydrogen can attract an extra electron and the (alkaline) hydride (H–) ion can form (below, right).
+This occurs because metal atoms have low ionization energies, meaning that their outer electrons can become delocalized or easily removed by electronegative non-metal atoms (like hydrogen or oxygen).